1939 and 1940 Recordings of

-On December 8, 1940, Stokowski and the Philadelphia Orchestra returned to the Academy of Music for recording, beginning with a Bach-Stokowski transcription.
-It was 'Es ist Vollbracht !', aria number 58 (or movement 30) from Bach's St. John's Passion BWV 245, in a Stokowski orchestration.
+The second Bach transcription from the 8 December 1940 session was "Es ist Vollbracht !", aria number 58 (or movement 30) from Bach's St. John's Passion BWV 245.
 Stokowski and the Philadelphia Orchestra had previously recorded this transcription on 22 October 1934, Victor 8764.
 Bach's original score was for a (boy) Alto singer, accompanied by viola da gamba, plus two violins, a viola, and continuo, of course far less than the full strings and winds used by Stokowski.
 This original text can be heard in a wonderful 1950 performance by Peter Schreier, then only 14, and before his successful professional career, with Anton Spieler, cello and Hans Otto, organ continuo and conductor Rudolf Mauersberger.

 Peter Schreier - boy alto

 Click on the link below to hear the beauty of Bach's music which inspired Stokowski's arrangement and orchestration.

 Soloists in this recording were Saul Caston trumpet in the allegro, and John Minsker English horn, and Ferdinand del Negro bassoon in the contemplative aria.